The FJ Holden: Production

 The film originated with a series of comic poems from Terry Larsen.
 The budget was raised from Greater Union and the Australian Film Commission.
-It was shot in November and December 1976 in western Sydney.
+It was created between June and November 1976 in western Sydney with shooting beginning in late October.
 Most of the young actors were amateurs.

 Reception

 The FJ Holden grossed $710,000 at the box office in Australia, which is equivalent to $3,266,000 in 2009 dollars.
 This was despite the fact the film was rated "R" in several states.
 It sold to some overseas countries and eventually recovered its cost.